nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 In this state, the module enables the GPIO interrupts and waits for the pin state to change.

 Whenever a button is pressed, the module switches to ``STATE_SCANNING``.
-When the switch occurs, the module submits a work with a delay set to :option:`CONFIG_CAF_BUTTONS_DEBOUNCE_INTERVAL`.
+When the switch occurs, the module submits a work with a delay set to :kconfig:`CONFIG_CAF_BUTTONS_DEBOUNCE_INTERVAL`.
 The work scans the keyboard matrix, or directly connected buttons (depends on configuration).
 If any button state change occurs, the module sends related event.

-* If the button is kept pressed while the scanning is performed, the work will be resubmitted with a delay set to :option:`CONFIG_CAF_BUTTONS_SCAN_INTERVAL`.
+* If the button is kept pressed while the scanning is performed, the work will be resubmitted with a delay set to :kconfig:`CONFIG_CAF_BUTTONS_SCAN_INTERVAL`.
 * If no button is pressed, the module switches back to ``STATE_ACTIVE``.

 Power management states
 =======================

-If the :option:`CONFIG_CAF_BUTTONS_PM_EVENTS` Kconfig option is enabled, the module can react to power management events and submit ``wake_up_event``.
+If the :kconfig:`CONFIG_CAF_BUTTONS_PM_EVENTS` Kconfig option is enabled, the module can react to power management events and submit ``wake_up_event``.
 In that case, the following additional states are available:

 * ``STATE_SUSPENDING``